 Launched on March 29, 2019, and under the leadership of Erwin Bottinger, PhD, this new Institute will combine innovative, complementary research resources and talents in health care, health sciences, data sciences, biomedical and digital engineering to empower citizens and their healthcare providers for better health outcomes with real-time predictive and preventive digital health solutions.

 The Shared Vision of Mount Sinai and HPI

 Together, we can empower patients and doctors alike and revolutionize the future of health care.

 Mount Sinai’s Institute for Next Generation Healthcare

-Mount Sinai’s Institute for Next Generation Healthcare (INGH) is a uniquely positioned research organization in the Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System, founded and directed by Joel Dudley.
+Mount Sinai’s Institute for Next Generation Healthcare (INGH) is a uniquely positioned research organization in the Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System,.
 INGH faculty, data scientists, clinicians, software developers, and students are committed to building a transformative model of healthcare through the unification of biomedical discovery, AI technology, digital health, and patient-driven platforms to make the future of medicine a reality today.

 Mount Sinai’s Lab100

 Mount Sinai’s Lab100 is a next generation health clinic.
 Lab100 at Mount Sinai is a research laboratory, leveraging data and technology to redesign the way health is measured and healthcare is delivered.
 Lab 100 is located at the Icahn School of Medicine at Mount Sinai, and empowers patients to track their health over time by providing the most comprehensive health risk assessment and biometric screening currently available.